fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Remove-AzureReservedIPAssociation.md

 ## DESCRIPTION
 The **Remove-AzureReservedIPAssociation** cmdlet disassociates a reserved IP address from a virtual machine (VM) or Cloud Service.
-When the operation completes, the reserved IP address is free and the VM/VIP gets a dynamic public IP Address from the azure_2 Inventory.
+When the operation completes, the reserved IP address is free and the VM/VIP gets a dynamic public IP Address from the Azure Inventory.

 ## EXAMPLES